-Cut the peppers in half before placing into mix to ensure juice inside the pepper (and the seeds) are released into contact with the eggs
+Cut the peppers in half before placing into mix to ensure juice inside the pepper (and the seeds) is released into contact with the eggs.

 Make sure to include the juice from the pickled peppers as this provides the kick.

 Once a day flip the jar 180 degrees so the sediment (seeds) are agitated.

 Depending on container size add more eggs, but do not skimp on the habañero peppers.
 It is key that you use 4 jars and cut each pepper in half.

 Make sure all of the eggs are completely submerged in the vinegar/pickled juice.
 Sometimes the ones on top will poke out if you don't have enough liquid in the jar.
 Less exposure to liquid means less flavor in that particular egg.